Nelova 1 / 50 M Side Effects

 84. Omdal R, Roalso S "Chorea gravidarum and chorea associated with oral contraceptives-- diseases due to antiphospholipid antibodies?"
 Acta Neurol Scand 86 (1992): 219-20

-It is possible that some side effects of Nelova 1 / 50 M may not have been reported.
-These can be reported to the FDA here.
-Always consult a healthcare professional for medical advice.
+Some side effects of Nelova 1 / 50 M may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
 You may also report side effects to the FDA.

 More about Nelova 1/50 M (mestranol / norethindrone)